Tourng/Tourng/README.md

-- This is the Official Repository for the Coming Soon Website
+- This is the Official Repository for the Tour App

 <!---
 Tourng/Tourng is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.